dakujem/oliva/readme.md

 ### Node keys

-Normally, the keys will increment during a traversal (using any traversal iterator).
+Normally, the keys will increment during a traversal (using any traversal iterator or generator).
 ```php
 use Dakujem\Oliva\Node;